SCYA General Rules

 Section 4.9.
 Parking.

-Parking is limited to Unit Owners with deeds specifically granting parking rights, their tenants and their guests.
-Any Restricted Unit without parking rights provided in the deed shall have no parking privileges.
-Long term parking while cruising is to be limited to one vehicle per Unit which shall be parked in a lesser used part of the parking lot directly south of the access drive to Palmer Landing.
-Vehicles unattended and who have not moved for a period of three weeks and who have not made prior arrangements with the Marina Manager will be considered abandoned and will be towed away at owner’s expense.
-Trucks and commercial vehicles of a capacity of over 3/4 ton and having more than four wheels are prohibited in the parking areas except for temporary loading and unloading.
+Parking is provided while you are on your boat and not for the long-term storage of your vehicle.
+It is limited to Unit (boat slip) Owners with deeds specifically granting parking rights, their tenants, and their guests.
+Restricted Units without parking rights provided in their deed shall have no parking privileges.
+No residential parking is permitted in the marina parking lot.
+Long term parking while cruising is to be limited to one vehicle per Unit which shall be parked in a lesser used part of the parking lot directly southeast of the access drive to Palmer Landing.
+Vehicles unattended and who have not moved for a period of three weeks and who have not made prior arrangements with the Marina Manager will be considered in violation and subject to be towed away at owner’s expense.
+Trucks and commercial vehicles of a capacity of over one ton and having more than four wheels are prohibited in the parking areas except for temporary loading and unloading.

 Section 5.1.
 Increase in Rating.